Commencement Guest FAQ

 You may take photos and videos, but please remain in your seat to avoid blocking the aisles or obstructing the views of other guests.
 Please also refrain from using flash photography.

-There will also be a professional photographer at the event, and the SOJC will make candid photos from the event available for free download after the event.
-Please check the SOJC social media channels or monthly Inside SOJC Newsletter for the link to the photo album in late June/early July.
+There will be a professional photographer at the event, and the SOJC will make candid photos from the event available for free after the event.
+Please check the SOJC social media channels or the Inside SOJC Newsletter for the link to the photo album in late June/early July.

-GradImages will also be taking individual photos of each graduate as they receive their diploma.
+GradImages will be taking individual photos of each graduate as they receive their diploma.
 These photos will be available for purchase.
-Students who register through Marching Order for the ceremony will receive an email from GradImages to the email they provide.
+Students who register through Tassel for the ceremony will receive an email from GradImages to the email they provide.
 You can also search for the student's name on the GradImages website.
+Pre-register with GradImages before the ceremony to receive 20% off your order.

 Back to Top

-Are there any post-ceremony events or receptions guests should know about?
+Are there any pre- or post-ceremony events or receptions guests should know about?

 The university does not host any post-ceremony events.
 You are welcome to visit one of the many eateries in Eugene, although please note that reservations on this busy day are highly recommended.
-Please do not make reservations before 7 p.m., as the ceremony is not likely to end until 6:30 or 6:45 p.m.
+Please do not make reservations before 7 p.m. to ensure you have enough time to arrive.

 Back to Top